avinabneogy23/avinabneogy23/README.md

-Hi there, I'm Avinab Neogy, an amateur data scientist with a knack for turning data into actionable insights.
-Over time, I've improved my skills in data analysis, visualization, machine learning, and more.
-I'm always eager to dive into new datasets and tackle challenging problems.
+I'm Avinab Neogy, a data scientist passionate about transforming complex information into meaningful insights.
+My journey has sharpened my skills in data analysis, visualization, and machine learning using R, Python, and PyTorch.

-But that's not all!
-In addition to my data science endeavors, I also have a deep passion for creating and contributing to R packages.
-I am an active member of the R Contributers group.
+I specialize in mechanistic interpretability to understand how models actually work beneath the surface.
+When I'm not exploring new datasets or solving challenging problems, you'll find me actively contributing to R packages as part of the R Contributors community.
+I thrive at the intersection of analytical thinking and practical problem-solving, using my technical expertise to build transparent and explainable AI systems.

 <!--
 **avinabneogy23/avinabneogy23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.